The 6 Best Suffolk Beaches to Visit During Your Suffolk Holidays

 There used to be 7 churches but a succession of storms in the 13th century wiped the town out and with subsequent coastal erosion, there is only a tiny village left with one church.
 There’s a myth that on a still night you can hear the church bells of the lost churches ringing.

-It’s a lovely place to head to for a quiet family day on the beach.
+It’s a lovely place to head to for a quiet family day on the beach or if you are feeling energetic, there are lots of beautiful walks in Dunwich.
 Make sure to grab some fish and chips from the Flora Tea room.
 There’s a huge free car park at Dunwich beach and plenty of parking at Dunwich Heath Beach (although there is a charge as this is a National Trust car park).

 Dunwich beach is one of the main Suffolk dog friendly beaches as there are no dog restrictions.
 If you’re visiting the heath, you should check on the National Trust website for guidelines on walking with dogs.